JiaoLiu/CHJSWebViewLib/README.md

 Choose BuildLib Target and Run the project.<br>
 You will get a CHJSWebViewLib.framework.<br>
-Or find it under the product directory.<br>
+Or find it under the ./Products directory.<br>

 How to Use?<br>